 Mother, son found dead at home in Pabna

+They were strangled by the killers sometime between Thursday night and early yesterday, said police.

-The deceased were identified as Laboni Khatun, 35, wife of Abdur Rashid, an expatriate living in Malaysia, and her son Md Riyad Hossain, 8, of Dighulia village, our Pabna correspondent reports quoting police and locals.
+The deceased -- Laboni Khatun, 35, and her eight-year-old son Md Riyad Hossain -- were residents of Dighulia village.

-Md Habibul Islam, assistant superintendent of police (Chatmohar circle) in Pabna, said locals found the bodies in the house this morning and informed the police.

-Later, a police team went to the spot and found the body of Laboni in the kitchen while her son was found hanging from a tree.
-Both victims had wounds on their necks, he said.
+Laboni's husband, Abdur Rashid, is an expatriate in Malaysia, said local union parishad member Md Nannu Miah.

+Laboni, her son, and mother-in-law used to live in the house.
+The mother-in-law first noticed the bodies inside the house early in the morning, Nannu told The Daily Star.

 Comments